sourceoptics/source_optics/README.md

 python manage.py init -s
 ```

 This will create the default database (default name is 'srcopt'), perform migrations, and initialize a root organization.
-Both of these steps are required for srcoptics to run. `init` will also prompt the user for a username and password for a new superuser.
+Both of these steps are required for srcOptics to run. `init` will also prompt the user for a username and password for a new superuser.

 The `-s` argument creates a key for symmetric encryption of login credential passwords.
 The key location can be configured in the Django settings.
 This only needs to be used the first time.
 It will not delete any existing keys it finds.
-The default location is `/etc/srcoptics/*`, the user running srcoptics needs to have write permissions to this directory.
+The default location is `/etc/srcoptics/*`, the user running srcOptics needs to have write permissions to this directory.

 ```
 mkdir /etc/srcoptics